Gavron warning in a California divorce has more complex layers than most people realize.

 Have questions about a Gavron warning in your specific situation?

 Whether you are the one who wants a Gavron warning to be given to your spouse or the one on the potential receiving end of one, you should privately consult with an attorney about your options.
 Legal advice can be important in such situations.
-Our law firm has a family law office in Mission Viejo and a second one Santa Ana.
+Our law firm handles matters in each of the seven Southern California courts.
+Our offices are located Orange County and Los Angeles.

 We hope you enjoyed this article.
 Here is some additional reading we think you will like.

-For husbands with long term marriages, the question of whether spousal support will be paid for life is a stressful one.
-This article breaks down the issue for husbands.
+The question of whether spousal support will be paid for life is stressful.